 Having spent the last several posts in a discussion of politics I thought it might be worthwhile to do one more and break on through to the other side as they say, but I promise this will be the last post for awhile on the topic.
 And for this last post I’d like to talk about voting.
 Obviously this is the key way we participate in politics as citizens of the United States.
 Which is not to overlook the people who attend caucuses, or go door-to-door with a local candidate, or even run for office, but not only are such people rare, they probably already have a pretty good idea how they want to vote.
 I think they could nevertheless benefit from what I say here, but it is still primarily directed at people whose highest engagement with politics is voting.
 Of course, we haven’t even touched on the significant percentage of people who don’t even do that, despite the impassioned pleas of celebrities and the desperation of political parties, and in the case of members, the Church itself.
 (I would be curious to know what percentage of temple recommend holders vote.)
 I actually don’t blame people for not voting.
 It’s exceedingly rare that a single vote makes a difference, and economically when you consider the opportunity cost it definitely seems like a waste of time.

-Still we are urged to vote, and I have actually seen one vote make a difference.
-It was a local bond issue, and I voted against it.
-Had I voted for it, the vote would have been tied.
-So one vote can make a difference, though it hardly ever happens, and if it does, only in smaller elections.
+Still we are urged to vote, and I have actually seen a small number of votes make a difference.
+It was a local bond issue, and my wife and I voted against it.
+Had we voted for it, the vote would have been tied.
+So I have personally seen a situation where two votes made a difference, though it hardly ever happens, and if it does, it's only in smaller elections.

 Of course while being strongly urged to vote, the Church does not, despite the fear-mongering of its more radical opponents to the contrary, tell us who to vote for.
 They leave that to the individual, perhaps secure that we’ll do the right thing, but what is the right thing exactly?
 That’s what I want to explore, and I’m not confident that I’ll reach any definitive conclusions but perhaps in the act of exploration we’ll uncover some wisdom.